 + Is the Library building open?

-The Library building is not open to the public due to the flood in May.
-However, the Library does have curbside service available Monday - Thursday.
+The Library building is not open to the public due to the flood in May 2020.
+However, the Library does have curbside service available Monday, Tuesday, and Friday.
+You can come into the lobby to get your holds in person on Wednesdays and Thursdays during the summer.

 + Why is the Library closed?